nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 The [Personal Demographics Service](integration_personal_demographic_service.html) is used by GP Connect consuming systems to verify a patient's identity, and also to retrieve the ODS code of a patient's registered GP practice.

-The ODS code stored in a patient's PDS record represents the GP practice as a whole, and does not identify the patient's preferred branch surgery.
+The ODS code stored in a patient's PDS record represents the GP practice as a whole, and does not identify the patient's preferred surgery.

 #### GP Connect routing